TomDDG/ZXPicoMD/README.md

 Previous & Next are used to go left/right or up/down in the menu or file explorer.
 Enter is used to select an option or file (also to enter the menu in the first place).
 Back goes up one level in the menu or when using the file explorer moves up one directory.
 Reset reboots the Pico if all else fails (also useful when flashing the Pico).
 If you hold down the buttons it also behaves differently in certain scenarios, for example holding down Next in the file explorer goes down one page of file entries rather than just one file entry.

 The LEDs show certain activity:
 1. The top LED (furthest from the buttons) is Drive and Write for when the Microdrive is being accessed.
 Drive will come on when the simulated motor is on (if you installed a buzzer you will also hear it).
-Write will come on (replacing Drive) when the IF1 is receiving a WRITE signal.
+Write will come on (replacing Drive) when the ZXPicoMD is receiving a WRITE signal.
 2. The other LED is for SD Card access and Input ready.
 SD Card is simply to show when the SD card is being accessed (don't turn off).
 Input ready is to show when the drive is idling and therefore ready for a command or input.

 ![image](https://github.com/TomDDG/ZXPicoMD/blob/main/Images/LEDs.png "LEDs")